cliffordfajardo/nodejs-syscalls/docs/notes.md

 - `kqueue` (BSD, MacOSX)

 Event loop code typically have lots of code because of the multiple sync multiplexing are diff.

+# The point of Select
+Gives us lightweight concurrency (multi-tasking) without using threads etc.

+Endded at 2:55ish..